Best for

 Fly into: Geneva or Zurich

-Geneva transfer time: approx. 2 hours 45 mins by coach or 3 hours 30 mins by train.
+Geneva transfer time: approx. 2 hours 45 mins by coach or up to 4 hours 15 mins by train.

 Included in your ski holiday to Wengen